-This course covers the laws and procedures relevant to different forms of business organization, including sole proprietorships, partnerships and corporations.
+Students cover the laws and procedures relevant to different forms of business organization, including sole proprietorships, partnerships and corporations.
 Applicable laws and statutes will be examined along with procedures for incorporating and organizing a non-offering Ontario corporation.
 Incorporation of a federal non-offering corporation is also reviewed.
-The course will involve the preparation of different types of documents, forms and records relevant to business organizations.
+Students prepare different types of documents, forms and records relevant to business organizations.